-Tampa, FL is a popular vacation areas.
+Tampa, FL is a popular vacation area.
 It attracts people from around the state with warm, calm waters and attractions such as Busch Gardens.
 Pedestrians rule the sidewalks in Tampa- people on foot almost always have the right away when crossing the street in a designated intersection. motor vehicles are legally expected to be on alert for pedestrians and yield accordingly.
 However, the city of Tampa sees a number of pedestrian accidents occur from time to time.

 Why Hire Fiol Law Group?